 Inflation is the reduction in the purchasing power of money resulting from the increase in the price of goods and services.
-Inflation risk is the risk that the inflation-adjusted, or "real," value of an investment in Series A Preferred Stock or Common Stock or the income from that investment will be worth less in the future.
-As inflation occurs, the real value of the Series A Preferred Stock or Common Stock and dividends payable on such shares declines because such dividend rates will remain the same.
+Inflation risk is the risk that the inflation-adjusted, or "real," value of an investment in our Series A Preferred Stock or Common Stock, or the income from that investment, will be worth less in the future.
+As inflation occurs, the real value of our Series A Preferred Stock or Common Stock and distributions payable on such shares may decline because the rate of distribution will remain the same.

-If market interest rates go up, prospective purchasers of shares of our Common Stock or Series A Preferred Stock may expect a higher dividend rate on their investment.
-Higher market interest rates would not, however, result in more funds for us to pay dividends and, to the contrary, would likely increase our borrowing costs and potentially decrease funds available for dividends, and higher interest rates will not change the stated dividend rate on the Series A Preferred Stock.
-Thus, higher market interest rates could cause the market price of our Series A Preferred Stock or Common Stock to go down.
+If market interest rates go up, prospective purchasers of shares of our Series A Preferred Stock or Common Stock may expect a higher distribution rate on their investment.
+Higher market interest rates would not, however, result in more funds for us to pay distributions and, to the contrary, would likely increase our borrowing costs and potentially decrease funds available for distributions, and higher interest rates will not change the distribution rate on the Preferred Stock.
+Thus, higher market interest rates could cause the market price of our Series A Preferred Stock or Common Stock to decline.